-The Plant Gorgas Gypsum Pond will be closed through the removal of gypsum/CCR from the CCR unit.
+The Gypsum Pond will be closed through the removal of gypsum and CCR from the CCR unit.
 The Gypsum Pond will be dewatered as required to facilitate excavation of gypsum for removal.
 Closure will include removing all gypsum, followed by removal of the existing HDPE geomembrane.
-This closure strategy will eliminate the Gypsum Pond as a source area and will be protective of the mine spoil aguifer by removing the source of potential infiltration.
+This closure strategy will eliminate the Gypsum Pond as a source area and will be protective of the mine spoil aquifer by removing the source of potential infiltration (SCS 2016b).